Identifying anomalous radio sources in the EMU Pilot Survey using a complexity-based approach: Summary

 \end{itemize}

-The analysis has demonstrated the ability of the coarse-grained complexity to single out regions of the sky that contain complex and unusual sources, in a manner that can be computed at worst-case linear time complexity without reference to the ensemble or existing catalogue data.
-This will be an efficient and powerful tool in identifying anomalous sources in the full EMU survey, as well as subsequent large and deep radio continuum and optical imaging surveys.
+The analysis has demonstrated the ability of the coarse-grained complexity to single out regions of the sky that contain complex and unusual sources based on calibration from a much smaller sample.
+The approach is efficient to compute and reduces expectation bias as it can be computed at worst-case linear time complexity without reference to the broader sample or existing catalogue data.
+This positions the approach as an efficient and powerful tool in identifying new and anomalous sources in the full EMU survey, as well as subsequent large and deep radio continuum and optical imaging surveys.